 If any portion of a Site contains wetlands or if the Project may impact wetlands, the Application must include one of the following:

-- A Letter of No Objection from the U.S. Army Corps of Engineers; or - A wetlands permit from the U.S. Army Corps of Engineers iii.
-Mining
+- A Letter of No Objection or wetlands permit from the U.S. Army Corps of Engineers; or - A wetland delineation report, if available.